Claire-bot87/biscuitology-client/README.md

 ## Bugs
+There is one bug in this app which I have not been able to fix yet.
+When you click submit on the biscuit ratings, you have to click twice for the rating to be submitted.

 ## Future Improvements
 In gthe future I would like to add pairings.
 So should which drink would pair well with each biscuit.